STANDARD CHARTERED BANK GROUP RECRUITMENT PRIVACY STATEMENT

 THIRD PARTY WEBSITES

-The Group Recruitment Privacy Statement does not apply to third-party websites where SCB online recruitment advertisements are displayed or to linked third-party websites which SCB does not operate or control.
+This Group Recruitment Privacy Statement does not apply to any processing of your Personal Data carried out by or on behalf of any third-party websites where SCB online recruitment advertisements are displayed or to linked third-party websites that SCB does not operate or control.

 UPDATES TO THE GROUP RECRUITMENT PRIVACY STATEMENT

 This Group Recruitment Privacy Statement may be updated from time to time and it is your responsibility to visit our websites regularly for the most recent version.